cmswalker/fullpage-react/README.md

 There are also two optional props for `<Fullpage/>` that will send data `onSlideChangeStart` and `onSlideChangeEnd`

+Sliding can be cancelled in the event that you want the user to stay fixed on a slide for some reason.
+If the function passed to `onSlideChangeStart` returns `true`, sliding can be cancellabe until it returns falsy.

 An example can be found here [here](https://github.com/cmswalker/fullpage-react/blob/master/examples/fullpageReactExample.js)